220,000 cores and counting: Mathematician breaks record for largest ever Compute Engine job

 Update: June 12, 2017

-This is further proof that GCP should be your choice for HPC jobs in the realms of mathematics, drug discovery, rendering, seismic exploration ⸺ you name it.
+More and more researchers are using GCP for HPC jobs in the realms of mathematics, drug discovery, rendering, seismic exploration -- you name it.
 If you have big questions that need big compute, our free trial gives you $300 in credits to get started.